-As discussed throughout the Consolidated Plan and elsewhere in this Annual Action Plan, the City of Yakima has a wide variety of programs directed at maintaining affordable existing housing through rehabilitation, new single-family dwellings through its homeownership program, and new construction of multifamily housing units.
-The City recognizes the importance and need for affordable housing as well as maintaining our current affordable housing.
+As discussed throughout the Consolidated Plan and elsewhere in this Annual Action Plan, the City of Yakima has various programs to maintain affordable existing housing through rehabilitation, new single-family dwellings through its homeownership program, and new construction of multifamily housing units.
+The City recognizes the importance and need for affordable housing and maintaining our current affordable housing.

 The City of Yakima continues to partner with local affordable housing agencies.
 The City offers qualified developers the opportunity to leverage HOME funds to make affordable housing projects possible.
-HOME funds are leveraged with Low-income Housing Tax credits, Washington State Housing Trust Fund dollars, Federal Home Loan Banks grants and loans, as well as USDA.
+HOME funds are leveraged with Low-income Housing Tax credits, Washington State Housing Trust Fund dollars, Federal Home Loan Banks, grants and loans, and USDA.
 The City of Yakima HOME funds account for only a fraction of the cost of these affordable housing projects.

-The City of Yakima continues to maintain our HOME investment affordable housing projects through annual monitoring and compliance for compliance periods required by CFR 92.254.
+The City of Yakima maintains our HOME investment in affordable housing projects through annual monitoring and compliance for compliance periods required by CFR 92.254.